Calle Museo Caminito

 Calle Museo Caminito Review

 Conventillos.
-Many of La Boca's tenements are now souvenir shops.
-The plastic Che Guevaras and dancing couples make the shops in the Centro Cultural de los Artistas (Magallanes 861 Mon.-Sat.
-10:30-6) as forgettable as all the others on the street, but the uneven stairs and wrought-iron balcony hint at what a conventillo interior was like.
-A sculptor owns the turquoise-and-tomato-red Museo Conventillo de Marjan Grum (Garibaldi 142910 pesos 11/4302-2472).
-The opening hours of this gallery-cultural center are erratic, but even the facade is worth a look.
+Many of La Boca's tenements are now souvenir stores.
+The plastic Che Guevaras and dancing couples make the shops in the Centro Cultural de los Artistas (Magallanes 861 Mon.–Sat.
+10:30–6) as forgettable as all the others on the street, but the uneven stairs and wrought-iron balcony hint at what a conventillo interior was like.
+You get a clearer vision at the turquoise-and-tomato-red Museo Conventillo de Marjan Grum (Garibaldi 1429 30 pesos 11/4302–2472 daily 10:30–5:30), which the eponymous sculptor-owner has converted into an art gallery.

 Local Art.
 Painters, photographers, and sculptors peddle their creations from stalls along Caminito.
 Quality varies considerably; if nothing tempts you, focus on the small mosaics set into the walls, such as Luis Perlotti's Santos Vega.
 Another local art form, the brightly colored scrollwork known as fileteado, adorns many shop and restaurant fronts near Caminito.

 Tangueros.
 Competition is fierce between the pairs of sultry dancers dressed to the nines in split skirts and fishnets.
 True, they spend more time trying to entice you into photo ops than actually dancing, but linger long enough (and throw a big enough contribution in the fedora) and you'll see some fancy footwork.